Ideas Worth Sharing

 Christina Chan |

+A colleague recently asked how I come up with talk ideas for CFPs.
 It's the same question whether you're submitting to a conference, writing a blog post, pitching a lunch and learn, or putting together slides for a team presentation.

-If you've ever stared at a blank page wondering "who am I to share this?" — same, I've been there more times than I'd like to admit.
+If you've ever stared at a blank page wondering "who am I to share this?" — same.
+What helped me was a simple Venn Diagram.

 Venn Diagram of Good Content